Tampere Vocational College Tredu

-Tampere Vocational College Tredu (Finnish: Tampereen seudun ammattiopisto Tredu) is a college based in Tampere, Finland.
+Tampere Vocational College Tredu (Finnish: Tampereen seudun ammattiopisto Tredu) is a vocational college based in Tampere, Finland.
 It is part of the Tampere Upper Secondary Education and offers study vocational programmes in Finnish secondary education.
-1 January 2013 Pirkanmaa Educational Consortium and Tampere College united to become Tampere Vocational College Tredu.
+In 2013, Pirkanmaa Educational Consortium and Tampere College united to become Tampere Vocational College Tredu.
 It offers more than 100 programmes in seven out of eight vocational education sectors which exist in the Finnish vocational education standards: